Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Conclusions and final remarks

 Inspired by the inpainting methods based on the Cahn-Hilliard equation, we have introduced the fully nonlinear fourth-order PDE in which the image reconstruction is driven by the diffusion joined by the nonlinear term belonging to the class of morphological image enhancement methods.
 Our primary objective was to establish the well-posedness of this equation and investigate its potential for inpainting tasks.

-To achieve the latter, we employed Young measures to devise a suitable solution concept.
-Additionally, a robust adaptation of the Kruzhkov entropy admissibility approach enabled us to address the challenging non-linearity present in the equation and to demonstrate the existence and stability of an appropriate class of solutions.
+To achieve the latter, we devised a robust adaptation of the Kruzhkov entropy admissibility approach which enabled us to address the challenging non-linearity present in the equation and to demonstrate the existence and stability of an appropriate class of solutions.

 Our work not only contributes to the field of inpainting but also sheds light on the broader topic of non-linear partial differential equations in image processing.
 By establishing the well-posedness of our equation, we have taken a significant step towards enhancing the understanding of complex non-linear systems in this context.